neogeographica/chaintool/README.rst

 Having a *recent* version of bash also helps to avoid a couple of annoying issues:

 - If you don't have bash 5 or later, double-quoting a placeholder value on the command line will break autocompletions for all subsequent arguments.
-- If you don't have bash 4 or later, the lack of the "compopt" builtin will cause filename completions for directory paths (e.g. when composing the file argument to import/export) to be awkward... you'll get a trailing space instead of a trailing slash.
+- If you don't have bash 4 or later, the lack of the :command:`compopt` builtin will cause filename completions for directory paths (e.g. when composing the file argument to import/export) to be awkward... you'll get a trailing space instead of a trailing slash.
 Other quirks are also possible, and in general this code is not often tested with bash versions older than 4.0.

 If you need to update bash, the process will be specific to your platform and package manager.
 FYI macOS is likely to have an extremely old version of bash by default; for updating bash on macOS, one approach is to `use the homebrew package manager`_.

 Finally, the ``bash-completion`` package (version 2.2 or later) is a nice-to-have.
 This package does not enable the basic autocompletion feature -- that's intrinsically part of the bash shell -- but it builds on it.
 If that package is present, chaintool can use it to allow autocompletions to be enabled immediately for a newly created "shortcut" script, without requiring you to open a new shell.

 You can use your package manager to check whether you have bash-completion installed (and which version).
-Also if you use "chaintool x completions" to interactively configure the completions feature, it can walk you through a method of checking whether a recent-enough version of the bash-completion package is installed and in use by your shell.
+Also if you use :command:`chaintool x completions` to interactively configure the completions feature, it can walk you through a method of checking whether a recent-enough version of the bash-completion package is installed and in use by your shell.

 .. _use the homebrew package manager: https://itnext.io/upgrading-bash-on-macos-7138bd1066ba